 Postgraduate Professional Development Program

 Students who have already received a bachelor’s degree and are not earning academic credit for their participation in The Washington Center enroll in the Postgraduate Professional Development Program (PPDP).
 The PPDP accommodates students in all majors and includes the same components as TWC’s for-credit programs.
 Students have an advisor to assist them in finding an internship tailored to their individual interests, and they generally have the same range of positions available to them.
-Participants choose an academic course from up to 30 available each term and also take part in the Leadership Forum.
-PPDP programming activities are geared toward helping students transition after receiving their degree.
+Participants choose an academic course from up to 30 available each term and also take part in the LEAD Colloquium.
+Depending on enrollment size, PPDP students may have special programming or join another of TWC's professional tracks.
 Participants don’t have recommended grades and evaluations sent back to their college or university.

 Academic Program Advisor